FlameNET/FlameCMS/README.md

 You can install the CMS super easily as you access it.
 Remember to delete the "install" folder after installing everything successfully.

+## Developers CMS

+To develop the "CMS" we recommend to activate the option [DEVELOPMENT_ENVIRONMENT](https://github.com/FlameNET/FlameCMS/blob/master/system/config.php#L129)

 ## Reporting issues

 Issues can be reported via the [Github issue tracker](https://github.com/FlameNET/FlameCMS/issues).